Last Updated on February 10, 2024 by Louise Carter

 Mold can be removed from a bedroom wall with specialist cleaning materials or scrubbing distilled vinegar or bleach onto the mold and washing it away with warm, soapy water.

 Cleaning black mold off a bedroom wall isn’t a permanent solution.
 The spores will return.
-Apply a trusted mold-resistant paint after cleaning the wall and letting it dry.
+After cleaning the wall and letting it dry, apply a trusted mold-resistant paint.

 Mold-blocking paints prevent mold growth (they don’t kill it), hence why it must be removed.